total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 };
 ```

-Since the thing being passed into `safeFunction` can receive arguments, the function we get back should also contain those arguments and require you to pass them in.
+Now that the function being passed into `safeFunction` can receive arguments, the function we get back should _also_ contain those arguments and require you to pass them in.

-However, as seen in the tests, the type is currently a bit too wide:
+However, as seen in the tests, this isn't working:

 ```typescript
 it("should return the result if the function succeeds", async () => {